mupat/popcorn/README.md

 ## Future Improvements/Development
 * production ready docker
+* allow to add more pictures in a row
 * more details for movies
 * add genres to categorize movies
 * add user rating